Temporal and spectral study of PKS 0208-512 during the 2019-2020 flare: Results

+The variability behavior of the source can be quantified through fractional RMS variability amplitude, F$_{var}$(\citealt{Edelson_2002}) which is defined as the squared root of excess variance ($\sigma_{XS}$).
+It accounts for the variability induced by the measurement uncertainties and its functional form can be represented as \citep{Vaughan_2003}

+Here, {\it F} and {\it err$^2$} are the average flux and the mean square error in the observed flux, and the total variance of the observed lightcurve is denoted by {\it S$^2$}.
+The error on {\it F$_{var}$} can be estimated as \citep{Vaughan_2003}

+where, {\it N} is the number of data points in the lightcurve.
+The fractional variability amplitude ({\it F$_{var}$}) estimated during the period of June 26, 2019 to May 31, 2020 (MJD 58660 - 59000) is 0.72$\pm$0.01.
+This suggests the source showed a significantly high variability $\sim$ 72\% in $\gamma$-ray and this is discussed further in \S 3.6.

-The flux lightcurves for states F1 (MJD 58780-58857) and F2 (MJD 58857-59000) are presented in Figure \ref{fig:F1_F2}, and we carried detailed temporal and spectral studies of these flaring states.
-To characterize the variability of the source in the flaring states, we estimate the variability time scales correspond to F1 and F2 states.
-The variability time is measured as a flux doubling time, where the flux changes from two or more than two factor in a consecutive time intervals.
-The functional form of the expression \citep{Zhang_1999} is following
+To characterize the variability of the source in the flaring states, we estimate the variability time scales corresponding to F1 and F2 states.
+The flux doubling time during which the flux changes by a factor of two between consecutive time interval is expressed as \citep{Zhang_1999}

-where, F$_1$, and F$_2$ are fluxes at time T$_1$ and T$_2$.
-The flux doubling time or the fastest (or shortest) variability time (t$_{\rm var}$) is the smallest value among the available pairs in the total light curve.
-We noted the fastest variability time (t$_{\rm var}$) during Flare-1 state is, 2.059$\pm$0.58 days with the flux values F$_1$ and F$_2$, 2.78 and 8.04 ($\times10^{-7} ph cm^{-2} s^{-1}$)) at MJD 58789.0 and 58791.0; While for Flare-2 state, it is found as 2.59$\pm$0.79 days for F$_1$ and F$_2$, 4.26 and 9.62($\times10^{-7} ph cm^{-2} s^{-1}$) with MJD 58949.0 and 58947.0, respectively.
+where, {\it t$_1$} and {\it t$_2$} are the two consecutive times with fluxes {\it f$_{1}$}, and {\it f$_{2}$}.
+The shortest variability time (t$_{\rm var}$) then corresponds to the least value of $t_d$ estimated from all the consecutive time intervals from the entire lightcurve.
+We noted the fastest $\gamma$-ray variability time (t$_{\rm var}$) during flare-1 state is, 2.059$\pm$0.58 days with the flux values 2.78$\pm$0.89 and 8.04$\pm$1.29 ($\times10^{-7} ph\,cm^{-2}\, s^{-1}$) on November 2, 2019 (MJD 58789) and November 4, 2019 (MJD 58791).
+While for flare-2 state, it is found to be 2.59$\pm$0.79 days with the flux values 4.26$\pm$1.02 and 9.62$\pm$1.32 ($\times10^{-7} ph\,cm^{-2}\,s^{-1}$) measured during April 8, 2020 (MJD 58947) and April 10, 2020 (MJD 58949), respectively.
+The obtained t$_{\rm var}$ is close to the binning time, and this is discussed in \S 5.